Brightblu2020/docs.brightblu/index.md

 This page acts as a one stop solution for BRIGHTBLU firmware updates and developments, API documentation and Firmware Release notes.

+MEET JOLT: YOUR INTELLIGENT EV CHARGER
+* Versatile Charges every electric 4-wheeler in the market: from your personal EV at home to EV fleets at charging stations.
+* Reliable 99% uptime backed by fantastic customer support (24-48 hour response time guaranteed).
+* Durable IP65-rated AC Charger, guaranteeing the highest possible dust protection and water resistance.
+* Painless Easy to install.
+Easy to use.
+And very easy to maintain.
+* Efficient Steady, cost-effective supply with Dynamic Power Management.
+No fuse tripping.
+No connection upgrades.
+Supports multiple chargers.
+* Sleek hardware, intelligent software, and a nifty app that lets you control the charger from anywhere, anytime.
+* Crafted in India Fully engineered at our HQ in Pune, guaranteeing stringent quality control at every stage and peak performance.

 * BRIGHTBLU's Knowledge Base: